tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Fri Jun 08 2007

-Lon Reinger (a 18-year-old White poor high school dropout) entered a church, ready to deliver a speech to religious people.
+Lon Reinger (a 18-year-old white poor high school dropout) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Lon Reinger had never preached his views to theists before, and freaked out.
 Lon Reinger slowly breathed in and out to calm his nerves.
 As Lon Reinger entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Lon Reinger used practical experience and common sense to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Lon Reinger argued that the Unblinking Eye was an impersonal force that can only be understood as a part of nature, similar to that of gravity.